KaiBot3000/slackometer/README.md

 ```
 View in your browser, probably at http://127.0.0.1:5000/

 ### Using Slack-o-meter

 - Sign in to Slack using OAuth by clicking "Get Team"

 ![image](/static/allow_slack.png)

-- See a visual representation of your team!
+- Wait for the APIs to do their magic... then see a visual representation of your team!
 Color corresponds to average sentiment, while size corresponds to traffic.
+Hover to see the name of each channel.

 ![image](/static/bubbles.png)